anujteotia/RobotFramework-Selenium-POM/README.md

     * Install and configure NodeJs plugin (Refer screenshot `Jenkins_nodejs_job_conf.png` in project root directory)
     * Configure robot framework plugin in post build actions (Refer screenshot `robot_plugin.png` in project root directory)

 > If multiple versions of python are installed on your system please replace `python` with `python3` in all instances.
-And If you ahve only one version then keep `python` instead `python3` at all instances.
+And If you have only one version of python then keep `python` instead `python3` at all instances.

 * Navigate to job and select Build now.
 ## How To Execute Test Cases - Locally